linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 \$ 1,000,000 \times 0.0352 \times (90 / 360) = \$ 8,800
 $$

 Exhibit 6.7 presents a Bloomberg Yield Analysis (YA) screen for this security.
-Suppose a  $1,000,000 face value is purchased with a settlement day of September 21, 2001 for the full price (i.e., flat price plus accrued interest) of$ 1,006,150.03 as can be seen from the "PAYMENT INVOICE" box on the right-hand side of the screen.
+Suppose a  \$1,000,000 face value is purchased with a settlement day of September 21, 2001 for the full price (i.e., flat price plus accrued interest) of\$ 1,006,150.03 as can be seen from the "PAYMENT INVOICE" box on the right-hand side of the screen.
 We know the investor receives 1,008,800 at maturity, so the if buyer holds the security until maturity, she will receive the difference of 2,649.97.
 This calculation agrees with the "GROSS PROFIT" on the right-hand side of the screen.

 A yield calculation which may require some explanation is labeled "DISCOUNT EQUIVALENT" in Exhibit 6.7.
 This security is similar to a discount security in that the security does not pay a cash flow until maturity.
 The discount equivalent yield puts discount notes which are quoted on a bank discount basis and interest at maturity securities on the same basis.
-Namely, suppose the face value of the security is  $1,008,800 and the security full price's is$ 1,006,150.03, what is the yield on the bank discount basis?
+Namely, suppose the face value of the security is  \$1,008,800 and the security full price's is\$ 1,006,150.03, what is the yield on the bank discount basis?
 To see this, recall the formula for the dollar discount (D):

 $$
 D = Y _ {d} \times F \times (t / 3 6 0)